quantling/create_vtl_corpus/docs/source/installation.rst

 Then download the correct dictorary and language model for your language, they must be those for the MFA phoneme set.
 Currently we only support English and German.
 Do this by running the following commands:

+code-block:: bash
+    mfa model download dictionary german_mfa
+    mfa model download acoustic german_mfa
+    # or for english
+    mfa model download acoustic english_mfa
+    mfa model download dictionary english_mfa

+Check that alignement works by testing it on a small dataset.
+Importantly, do not activate the conda environment before running create_vtl_corpus, since the code does that for you, keeping both installations separate.